haugom/old-docker-client/README.md

 I acquired a qnap nas device which happends to have build in support to run docker containers.
 I thought I would have to explore this.

-The problem is that the build in version uses docker 1.12.2 which is quite old.
+The problem is that the build in version uses docker 1.12.2 which was quite old.

+Now my qnap has been upgraded to 17.09.1 which is newer.
+I have not updated the examples below to reflect the newer version of docker on my qnap.

 I came up with the idea of installing docker-engine in a container and run that to talk to my qnap docker host.